rockoder/rockoder.github.io/08_about.md

 My name is Ganesh Pagade.

 I'm a software architect living in Bangalore, India.
-I'm on the engineering team at [Hewlett Packard Enterprise](http://www.hpe.com/).
+I'm on the engineering team at [Tesco](https://www.tesco.com/).
 I've studied at [ISSC](http://issc.unipune.ac.in/) (Computer Science Masters) and [Symbiosis](http://www.siu.edu.in/) (Executive MBA).
+I'm a freelance technical blog writer mainly covering advance topics in Java and Spring.
 I've taught graduate and post graduate computer science courses.
 I've worked as a freelance software developer.